Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Introduction

-Following up on work by Bartholdi~III and Trick~\cite{BT86}, Bredereck et al.~\cite{Chen-ADT2017} showed NP-hardness and polynomial-time solvability results for \textsc{SRTI-Existence} under several restrictions constraining the agents' preference lists.
+Following up on work by Bartholdi~III and Trick~\cite{BT86}, Bredereck et al.~\cite{DBLP:journals/aamas/BredereckCFN20} showed NP-hardness and polynomial-time solvability results for \textsc{SRTI-Existence} under several restrictions constraining the agents' preference lists.

-On a fairly general level, there is quite some work on employing methods of parameterized algorithmics in the search for potential islands of tractability for in general NP-hard stable matching problems~\cite{Adil2018,Chen-ICALP2018,Chen-EC2018,Marx2010,Marx2011}.
-More specifically, Marx and Schlotter~\cite{Marx2010} showed that \textsc{Max-SRTI} is W[1]-hard when parameterized by the number of ties.
-They observed that it is NP-hard even if the maximum length of a tie is constant but showed that \textsc{Max-SRTI} is fixed-parameter tractable when parameterized by the combined parameter `number of ties and maximum length of a tie'.
+On a fairly general level, there is quite some work on employing methods of parameterized algorithmics in the search for potential islands of tractability for in general NP-hard stable matching problems~\cite{Adil2018,DBLP:conf/sagt/BoehmerBHN20,DBLP:conf/wine/BoehmerH20,DBLP:conf/wine/BredereckHKN20,Chen-ICALP2018,Chen-EC2018,DBLP:conf/fsttcs/Gupta0R0Z20,DBLP:conf/wads/GuptaR0Z19,GuptaSZ17,Marx2010,Marx2011,MeeksR18,DBLP:journals/algorithmica/MnichS20}.
+More specifically, Marx and Schlotter~\cite{Marx2010} showed that \textsc{Max-SMTI} is W[1]-hard when parameterized by the number of ties.
+While it is known the problem is NP-hard even if the maximum length of a tie is two~\cite{ManloveIIMM02}, they showed that \textsc{Max-SMTI} is fixed-parameter tractable when parameterized by the combined parameter `number of ties and maximum length of a tie'.
 Meeks and Rastegari~\cite{MeeksR18} considered a setting where the agents are partitioned into different types having the same preferences.
 They show that the problem is FPT in the number of types.
-Mnich and Schlotter~\cite{MnichS17} defined \textsc{Stable Marriage with Covering Constraints}, where the task is to find a matching which matches a given set of agents, and minimizes the number of blocking pairs among all these matchings.
+Mnich and Schlotter~\cite{DBLP:journals/algorithmica/MnichS20} defined \textsc{Stable Marriage with Covering Constraints}, where the task is to find a matching which matches a given set of agents, and minimizes the number of blocking pairs among all these matchings.
 They showed the NP-hardness of this problem and investigated several parameters such as the number of blocking pairs or the maximum degree of the acceptability graph.